aptible/www/src/markdown/compliance-non-regs/hipaa-what-is-a-baa.md

 At Aptible, we get a lot of questions about HIPAA business associate agreements, or "BAAs."
 This post will explain some of the essential concepts that cloud-hosted software development organizations should know about BAAs.

-For a broader overview of HIPAA, see our post on [common HIPAA questions](/resources/common-hipaa-questions/).
+For a broader overview of HIPAA, see the full [HIPAA Compliance Guide for Startups](/hipaa/).

 _One caveat, as always: This post is for informational purposes only.
 Aptible is not a law firm, and this post is not legal advice.
 You should contact an attorney to obtain advice with respect to particular issues or problems, including contracts and BAAs._